Substance Use Advisory Commission

 Raleigh, NC 27601

-To schedule an appearance before the Commission, contact city staff liaison, Aracelys Torrez, at 919-996-5740.
+To schedule an appearance before the Commissions, contact city staff liaison Aracelys Torrez by email at firstname.lastname@example.org or by phone at 919-996-5740.

 The Raleigh City Council created the commission as an advisory body in June of 1990.
 The creation of the commission helped solidify the City's commitment to a permanent and vigorous effort to eliminate substance abuse.